 Approved for Public Release; Distribution Unlimited.
 Specific authority: N00014-05-D-0500.
-Copies of this document can be obtained from the Defense Technical Information Center at www.dtic.mil or from the CNA Document Control and Distribution Section by calling (703) 824-2123.
+Copies of this document can be obtained through the Defense Technical Information Center at www.dtic.mil or contact CNA Document Control and Distribution Section at 703-824-2123.